 Well that was me with shoes, I could never have too many.
 My closet was overrun and my basement was slowly becoming my storage facility.
 But in getting older the need for comfort had slowly started to take precedence in my life, and not just with footwear.

 This past winter I would happily rock a toque, scarves, mitts, and three pairs of pants to beat the cold, and yet I’d see these little tarts running around in next to nothing because apparently being warm is unsexy?

 Hey stupid… so is frostbite.

-But I too was young and foolish once compromising comfort for looking good, high heel shoes were my weakness and a few of them that I owned I knew walking was a no go, these were my I plan on sitting a lot heels, but man oh man did I look good when I wasn’t moving.
+But I too was young and foolish once compromising comfort for looking good, and shoes were my weakness and a few of them that I owned I knew walking was a no go, these were my I plan on sitting a lot heels, but man oh man did I look good when I wasn’t moving.

 Kofta queen in da house.